 The history and culture of Big Bend is intertwined with the history and culture of Mexico.
 This land was part of Mexico until the treaty of Guadalupe Hidalgo was signed in 1848.
 The earliest settlers were Mexicans who established residence here in the early 1800s.
 Yet the traditional history of the Big Bend overlooks these settlers of Mexican origins; it focuses mainly on Anglo-American settlement that took place mostly in the late 1800s.

 By 1898 mining activities in Mexico’s Sierra del Carmen led to the settlement of Boquillas, Mexico.
-A group of daring Texas investors worked with the Puerto Rico Mining Company in Mexico to move large quantities of lead, zinc and silver ore to the railroad in Marathon, Texas.
-Utilizing Mexican and Mexican-American labor, they constructed a cable tram across the Rio Grande that spanned six miles of desert terrain.
-The tramway was successful until the mine closed shortly before World War I.
+A group of Texas investors worked with the Puerto Rico Mining Company in Mexico to move large quantities of lead, zinc and silver ore to the railroad in Marathon, Texas.
+Utilizing Mexican and Mexican American labor, they constructed a cable tram across the Rio Grande that spanned six miles of desert terrain.
+The tramway was successful until the mine closed shortly after World War I.

 After some of the mines in the Boquillas area closed in 1919, farming along the river floodplain became the major activity of the area.
 Martin Solis and his son Benito were among the most prominent farmers in the area.
 Farming along the Rio Grande was also an important way of life in the Castolon area.
 Mexican families began moving to the area in the mid-1800s, and in the early 1900’s, Martin Solis was among the first to farm there.
 When other farming settlements appeared near Castolon, Cipriano Hernandez opened a small store where he sold supplies to his neighbors.
 Today, the store building is known as the Alvino House, and is the oldest known adobe structure standing in the park.